dash-ka/Biomedical-Entity-Linking-GRF/README.md

 1. Download datasets and kbs from https://zenodo.org/records/17359566

-3. Unzip the resources in 'submission' folder.
+3. Unzip the resources in `submission` folder.

-4. Place the preprocessing scripts in 'submission' folder.
+4. Place the preprocessing scripts in `submission` folder.

 5. Preprocess the dictionaries first